bertrandchenal/byrd/README.md

     once: true
 ```

-Environement is used to format command, but it is also used to define
+Environment is used to format command, but it is also used to define
-the initial environement of command (duh!), so you can access it with
+the initial environment of command (duh!), so you can access it with
-the os module (for example `print(os.envoron['MY_VAR']`).
+the os module (for example `print(os.environ['MY_VAR']`).
 It works for
 python directive but also for local and remote commands.

 ## Assert